tezos/tezos-mirror/docs/beta/smart_rollups.rst

 Notice that, in order to publish a commitment, the operator must freeze a deposit of 10,000 tez.
 For this reason, the committer is sometimes called a (smart rollup) *staker*.
-However, in order to avoid confusion with the :ref:`staker <new_staking_alpha>` role in Tezos Layer 1's Proof-of-Stake mechanism, we prefer to use the term "committer" throughout this documentation.
+However, in order to avoid confusion with the :ref:`staker <new_staking_beta>` role in Tezos Layer 1's Proof-of-Stake mechanism, we prefer to use the term "committer" throughout this documentation.

 Several committers can publish (and thus stake on) the same commitment.
 When a committer *C* publishes a new commitment based on a commitment that *C*